 12. Edit and publish your blog post

-We recommend asking a friend or colleague to give your blog article a once over before it goes live.
+We recommend asking a friend or colleague to give your blog article a once over before it goes live, as part of your proofreading and fact checking process prior to publishing.
 Direct them to look for any discrepancies or ambiguity.
-It’s also important to emphasize quality over quantity in order to keep your readers interested.
+It’s also important to emphasize quality over quantity in order to keep your readers interested and to establish your credibility.
 Then, once you’re happy with your written work, it’s time to hit publish.

 13. Promote the final article